 Yayoi-era bronze bellsDōtaku bells (銅鐸) are bronze bells of the Yayoi period (ca. 300 BCE - 300 CE).
-They range from 10 to 130 centimetres in height and were usually found singly or in pairs, but sometimes in clusters of up to 14 bells.
-To this day, over 300 of them have been unearthed, many with bronze mirrors and other bronze artefacts.
+They ranged from 10 to 130 centimetres in height and were usually found singly or in pairs but sometimes in clusters of up to 14 bells.
+Over 300 have been unearthed, many with bronze mirrors and other bronze artefacts.
 Dōtaku have elongated bodies and feature oval cross-sections, with the lower end open.
-Most of them have flanges at the side seams and semicircular handles cast at the top.
+Most have flanges at the side seams and semicircular handles cast at the top.

 The designs cast onto the surface of the bells can be broken down into three major categories:

 One of the first bronze bells documented was found at the Sūfukuji temple in Ōmi Province (modern-day Shiga Prefecture) in the year 662 CE.
 At that time, the Japanese no longer remembered the bronze artefacts of the Yayoi culture.
 Dōtaku bells were found from Fukuoka and Kōchi prefectures in western Japan to Tochigi Prefecture in the east, most of them were unearthed in the Kinai Region (畿内, Kyōto-Nara-Ōsaka), in contrast to bronze weapons concentrated in the western Inland Sea area and around northern Kyūshū.

 Stone moulds carved from volcanic tuff have been found at the Higashinara site in Ōsaka Prefecture and other places in the Kinai region.
 The caches where the bells were found were commonly located on hilltops near Yayoi-era villages.
 Those locations were not burial sites; it has been suggested that dōtaku bells served as talismans for a good harvest or as emergency bells to alert villagers in case of enemy attacks.